-The nearly 100\% photosynthetic conversion efficiency observed in photosynthetic organisms, such as the Fenna-Matthews-Olson (FMO) complex, has sparked considerable research interest\cite{Alharbi2014TheoreticalLO,Li2021InfluenceOT,Li2021Chargetr}.
-This remarkable efficiency is a key prerequisite for the development of artificial photosynthetic devices\cite{Maity2020DFTBMMMD,Schulze2016MultilayerMT,Karafyllidis2017QuantumTI}.
-Understanding and simulating the excitation energy transfer (EET) dynamics in the FMO complex is essential for unraveling the physics behind its remarkable efficiency.
-EET dynamics are typically described within the framework of open system theory, which is governed by the Hamiltonian evolution of the total system and characterized by the reduced density operator\cite{Li2021Chargetr,Huo2015ElectronicCA,Li2021InfluenceOT}.
+The nearly 100\% photosynthetic conversion efficiency observed in pigment--protein complexes, such as the Fenna--Matthews--Olson (FMO) complex, has attracted extensive attention \cite{Alharbi2014TheoreticalLO,Li2021InfluenceOT,Li2021Chargetr}.
+This remarkable efficiency is regarded as a prerequisite for developing artificial photosynthetic devices \cite{Maity2020DFTBMMMD,Schulze2016MultilayerMT,Karafyllidis2017QuantumTI}.
+Understanding and simulating excitation energy transfer (EET) dynamics in the FMO complex is therefore essential for revealing the underlying physics of its light-harvesting function.
+EET dynamics are typically described within the framework of open quantum systems, where the reduced density operator encodes system evolution under environmental influence \cite{Li2021Chargetr,Huo2015ElectronicCA,Li2021InfluenceOT}.
 Several numerically exact methods have been developed to simulate the reduced dynamics, including the hierarchy of equations of motion (HEOM) technique\cite{Tanimura2020}, path-integral Monte Carlo\cite{Kast2012}, multi-configurational time-dependent Hartree (MCTDH)\cite{Meyer1990TheMT}, the stochastic Liouville-von Neumann equation\cite{Stockburger2002}, time-evolving density matrix using orthogonal polynomials algorithm (TEDOPA)\cite{Prior2010}, etc. However, modeling the influence of the environment on quantum systems presents significant challenges due to the vast number of environmental degrees of freedom\cite{RevModPhys.59.1}, limiting their practicality for investigating long-term quantum dynamical phenomena.

-In recent years, machine learning (ML) has emerged as a powerful tool for simulating quantum dissipative dynamics\cite{Hochreiter1997LongSM,Lin2021SimulationOO,Lemm2021MachineLB,Ullah20,Naicker2021MachineLF,Han2021MachineLA,Lin2022AutomaticEO}.
-Among these approaches, recursive ML strategies\cite{1Ullah2021SpeedingUQ,2Ullah2022OneShotTL,3Wu2021ForecastingND,4Akimov2021ExtendingTT,5Rodrguez2022ACS,6Lin2022AutomaticEO} predict future dynamics based on historical data\cite{Ullah2021SpeedingUQ,Rodrguez2022ACS,20ConvolutionalNN,HerreraRodrguez2024AST}, resembling traditional quantum dynamics where the system's evolution explicitly depends on its current state and implicitly on prior states.
-However, these recursive methods often suffer from overfitting to past data, as well as from issues like gradient disappearance or explosion, which may violate fundamental physical principles such as trace conservation of the density matrix.
-To address these challenges, convolutional neural networks (CNNs)\cite{20ConvolutionalNN,Ullah20} have been proposed as a more effective approach for predicting quantum dynamical evolution, aiming to overcome the limitations of recursive methods and better preserve the system's physical constraints.